From Sales to Marketing: Nicole Penland's First 100 Days as Demand Gen Director

 “We've done some things, previously, at Symantec that we're bringing to Reciprocity that I'm very excited about – something called the Innovation Lab.
 It's bringing different people from different parts of the organization together to talk about innovation.”

 Transitioning from sales to marketing was an easy shift for Nicole.
-In marketing, a sales background is always considered a plus.
+In marketing, a sales background gives you immediate credibility with the sales team and a sharper instinct for what buyers actually need.

 - Before you shift from sales to marketing, find the industry you’re passionate about and then learn and read everything about it.
 Understand the key trends in that industry.